ArunaStorage/documentation/docs/get_started/basic_usage/07_How-To-Objects.md

 ## Upload data to a Staging Object

 After initializing an Object you can request an upload url with the object id you received from the initialization.
-Data then can be uploaded through the received url to the AOS data proxy.
+Data then can be uploaded through the received url to the Aruna DataProxy.

 If the data associated with the Object is greater than 5 Gigabytes you have to request a _multipart_ upload and chunk your data in parts which are at most 5 Gigabytes in size.
 You also have to request an upload url for each part individually.

 !!!
 Tip "S3 Presigned download URL"

-    You can also generate presigned URLs on your own for the specific AOS DataPoxy you want to upload the Object data to.
+    You can also generate presigned URLs on your own for the specific Aruna DataPoxy you want to upload the Object data to.

 ???
 Abstract "Required permissions"